2025 Proceeds News: How We’re Getting Kids Reading (updated!)

 $30,000

-As part of a new partnership with the Calgary Public Library Foundation, in 2026, the library will host our popular Stuff-a-Truck events at one library locations, inviting community members to drop off gently used books that will go to Calgary Reads Big Book Sale.
-Book sale activities will be promoted to 825,000+ library members.
+As part of a new partnership with the Calgary Public Library Foundation, in 2026, one of our popular Stuff-a-Truck events will be hosted at the Fish Creek Library parking lot on Saturday, April 25, inviting community members to drop off gently used books that will go to Calgary Reads Big Book Sale.

 Learn More